aquivere/taskit/README.md

 https://user-images.githubusercontent.com/79503993/132985992-070cc38e-63e6-48e2-a45a-a371c9c8e639.mp4

  <br />
-There is also the option to allow notifications for regular tasks
+There is also the option to allow notifications for regular tasks.
 <br />